vitalets/global-cache/README.md

 }
 ```

-> If you use **persistent** storage, clearing data may break your tests on the next run.
+> Note that for **persistent** values clearing data may break your tests on the next run!

 ### Cleanup multiple values